Main navigation english

 Jason Cabaj, MD, MSc, FRCPC

-Jason is a Medical Officer of Health with Alberta Health Services and the director of the Public Health and Preventive Medicine (PHPM) residency program at the University of Calgary.
-His educational background includes a Doctor of Medicine degree from Queen’s University, and both an FRCPC in PHPM and MSc epidemiology from the University of Calgary.
-His practice has focused on environmental health issues, building healthy communities, and advancing public health education.
-Current responsibilities include leading Alberta Health Services’ provincial public health surveillance, research and innovation teams that provide evidence to inform action and decision making throughout the organization and in the community.
+Jason is a Medical Officer of Health and the director of the Public Health and Preventive Medicine (PHPM) residency program at the University of Calgary.
+His educational background includes a Doctor of Medicine degree from Queen’s University, and both an FRCPC in PHPM and MSc Epidemiology from the University of Calgary.
+His work has focused on environmental health, chronic disease prevention, advancing public health education, and providing evidence to inform action and decision-making in health systems and communities.

 Caitlin Johnston